mitko/collagerecipe/README.md

    ./install.sh
    ```

-3. Create local server.
-This is how we the images that you have reach the rendering system
+3. Start local server.
+This is how we the images that you have reach the rendering system.

+   In a new terminal do:
    ```
+   cd collagerecipe/
    ./setup.sh
    ```